publishpress/PublishPress-Blocks/src/readme.txt

   * Fix: Adjust Number of items when selecting a Newspaper layout for Content Display block
   * Fix: Timezone for date time in Content Display block
   * Fix: Advanced Accordion content overlay
+  * Fix: Duplicated Blocks links in admin when having Free and Pro plugins activated

 = 2.8.0 =
   * Add: Rename menu to "Blocks"